Tailwind: A Practical Framework for Query Accelerators: Introduction

-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item Abstract logical plans (ALPs): a mostly-declarative abstraction that both describes an accelerator's semantics and enables performance modeling. \item A specialized graph neural network model featurization for ALPs, used to learn performance models for each accelerator. \item The \thesystem{} system, which allows for automatically and surgically inserting user-defined accelerators into query plans. \item The implementation and evaluation of these ideas in \thesystem{}. \end{itemize}
+\textbf{Contributions.} In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item Abstract logical plans (ALPs): an abstraction that describes the logical plan fragments an accelerator supports, interfaces with the implementation, and enables performance modeling. \item A specialized graph neural network model featurization for ALPs, used to learn performance models for each accelerator. \item The \thesystem{} system, which allows for automatically and surgically inserting builder-defined accelerators into query plans. \item The implementation and evaluation of these ideas in \thesystem{} over three case studies. \end{itemize}